Cristian5tarellas/Wargames/Krypton/Level_4.md

 [+] The most frequent letters are: OICPIRKXL
 ```

-Now we have to determine the key.
-For this process we have to know that the letter with the maximum frequency in American English is the **E**.
-Then we can apply the decypher of the Vigenère method.
+Now we determine the key.
+Since E is the most frequent letter in American English, we can use it for deciphering with the Vigenère method.
 We have a function in the script that is focused on the decryption:
 ```bash
 function decryption(){
   # Variables